Partner security requirements for partners using Partner Center or Partner Center APIs

 To protect you and your customers, we are requiring partners to take the following actions immediately:

 Enable Multi-Factor Authentication (MFA) for all user accounts in your partner tenant.
-All user accounts in your partner tenant(s) must be challenged by multi-factor authentication (MFA) when signing into Microsoft commercial cloud services or to transact in the Cloud Solution Provider through Partner Center or via APIs.
+All user accounts in your partner tenant(s) must be challenged by multi-factor authentication (MFA) when they sign into Microsoft commercial cloud services or when they transact in the Cloud Solution Provider program through Partner Center or via APIs.

 Adopt the Secure Application Model framework.
 Adopt the Secure Application Model framework.
 All partners integrating with Partner Center API must adopt the Secure Application Model framework for any app + user auth model applications.